Spinach pierogi deliciously served on plate

 Best pierogi dough ingredients

 • Flour.
 Use all-purpose flour.
-If you use something like bread flour or whole wheat flour, you will need noticeably more liquid to achieve the right dough texture.
+Bread flour or whole wheat flour will require more liquid to reach the right dough consistency.

 • Oil.
-Use a neutral-flavored oil, such as your regular cooking oil.
-Avoid olive oil as it can be bitter, which may affect the dough’s flavor.
+Use a neutral-flavored oil.
+Avoid olive oil, as its flavor can come through in the dough.

 Spinach pierogi ingredients